truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 Link your private upload ticket to your Jira issue ticket so developers can locate the file.
 Files uploaded to this service are only visible to project developers.

 ### Attaching Files to Existing Tickets
-For public facing files, open the ticket in your browser and either click **Attach**, at the top of the ticket, or click the **+**, in the **Attachments** section, to open a local system file browser to select the files.
+For public-facing files, open the ticket in your browser and either click **Attach**, at the top of the ticket or click the **+**, in the **Attachments** section, to open a local system file browser to select the files.
 You can also drag and drop the file onto the **Attachments** box and add any comments about it.

 Upload private files to our secure private upload service located at